What is EPR?

 The Study of Religion

-This strand of the subject involves an in-depth investigation of the beliefs and practices of Buddhism, Christianity, Hinduism, and Islam.
-However, in addition to the explicit study of atheism, the students will encounter other religious traditions other than those mentioned.
-This will occur when we explore a selection of moral and philosophical questions.
+This strand of the subject involves an in-depth investigation of the beliefs and practices of Buddhism, Christianity, Hinduism and Islam.
+However, the students will encounter other religious traditions other than the three mentioned.
 The students will also spend some of their time studying topics relating to the role of religion within society.

 What are we trying to achieve?

-- To know and understand that the world in which we live is shaped by belief.
+• Comprehend: to know and understand the world of belief in which we live.

-- To listen to – then think deeply about – the beliefs of others and the reasons for them.
+• Consider: to listen to, and think deeply about, the beliefs of others and the reasons for them.

-- To respect the differences between us and to show concern for our shared humanity.
+• Care: to respect the differences between us but show concern for our shared humanity.

-- To see the strengths and weaknesses in our thinking and the reasoning of others.
+• Critique: to see the strengths and weaknesses in the reasoning of others.

-- To decide what they think and justify their opinions; but, to have the confidence to say: “I don’t know.”
+• Conclude: to decide what we think and justify our opinions but have the confidence to say ‘I don’t know’.

 What do we teach? - Key Stage 3